If you're selling your home, we know how to keep things moving.

 The process of selling a house is as follows:

 Ask for a copy of our Guide to Buying and Selling, which details the process of buying and selling a house from both sides of the transaction (with typical timescales).

 Each house sale is different and the time it takes to sell your house can vary.
 The average time period is between 8-10 weeks, depending on the type of transaction, whether there is a chain and how long the buyer's mortgage offer and searches take.

-By instructing us before an offer is accepted, we can review the legal title and paperwork a buyer will require to ensure all is compliant and have the contract pack ready to send.
+Before an offer is accepted, you should instruct a solicitor when selling your house.
+This allows them to review the legal title and paperwork a buyer will require to ensure all is compliant and have the contract pack ready to send.

-Whilst you do not need a solicitor to sell your house in England and Wales, the risks of doing your own conveyancing if you don't have the experience in doing so are very high.
+Whilst you do not need to use a solicitor to buy or sell your house in England and Wales, the risks of doing your own conveyancing if you don't have the experience in doing so are very high.
 Selling your house can be a complicated process, especially if your property is leasehold and you have a mortgage to redeem.